Warbo/chriswarbo-net/projects/nixos/nix_dependencies.md

 «lambda @ /nix/store/b492a6w85dja0nrzvcp8g48drypzzqp8-nixpkgs2311/pkgs/top-level/impure.nix:14:1»
 ```

-Notice that the result is a *function* (AKA a `lambda`; the `14` and `1` are the
+The result is a *function* (AKA a `lambda`), to let us specify details like the
-line and column numbers of where in the file it's defined, which is handy for
-opening it directly in an editor!).

-The reason Nixpkgs provides a *function* as its main interface is to let us
-specify details like the desired system architecture (e.g. if we're on a Mac but
+desired system architecture (e.g. if we're on a Mac but want to specify Linux
-want to specify Linux packages), which licenses to allow, etc. We can call this
+packages), which licenses to allow, etc. We can call this function with an empty
-function with an empty attribute set `{}` to use its default values, however
+attribute set `{}` to use its default values, however some of those defaults are
-some of those defaults are "impure", since they depend on environment variables,
+"impure", since they depend on environment variables, the contents of our home
-the contents of our home directory, etc. which can vary over time and between
+directory, etc. which can vary over time and between different machines.
+We want
-different machines.
-We want reproducible results so we'll provide our own values
+reproducible results so we'll provide our own values for the `config` and
-for the `config` and `overlays` attributes (whose defaults depend on `$HOME`).
+`overlays` attributes (whose defaults depend on `$HOME`).

 **WARNING:** This function returns an attribute set with tens of thousands of
 values, so it's unwise to try printing the whole thing!
 Instead, we'll just pick